 - January 2018.
 New article written by Dr. Sarah Alderman on the sockeye and bitumen work published in the Conversation Canada

 - April 2017.
-New article published in Comparative Biochemistry and Physiology D: Proteomic analysis of sockeye salmon serum as a tool for biomarker discovery and new insight into the sublethal toxicity of diluted bitumen.
+New Article from the lab: Proteomic analysis of sockeye salmon serum as a tool for biomarker discovery and new insight into the sublethal toxicity of diluted bitumen

 - April 2017.
-New article published in the Journal of Proteomics: Novel insights into cardiac remodelling revealed by proteomic analysis of the trout heart during exercise training.
+New article: Novel insights into cardiac remodelling revealed by proteomic analysis of the trout heart during exercise training.
+Authors are Drs.
+Laura Dindia, Sarah Alderman and Todd Gillis

 - June 2016.
-New paper published in Environmental Toxicology and Chemistry: Effects of diluted bitumen exposure on juvenile sockeye salmon: From cells to performance
+New paper published: Effects of diluted bitumen exposure on juvenile sockeye salmon: From cells to performance Dr. Sarah Alderman, Feng Lin (SFU), Anthony P. Farrell (UBC), Christopher J. Kennedy (SFU) and Todd E. Gillis.
+Environmental Toxicology and Chemistry